 First there are the franchise schools like Wizard, CNA, Wise Up, Fisk and others.
 These schools are everywhere, and they operate almost like the “fast food restaurants” of the English business.
 They usually offer programs that run for a little less than a two years while promising that the client will be speaking by then.
 Their focus seems to be less pedagogical than it is to sell their ridiculously expensive didactic material.
 You will find that many of the instructors at these schools are Brazilians with a decent command of English, but certainly not someone who could be teaching at your hometown elementary school.
 Although I recommend that native speakers stay away from these schools, you’ll at least never go homeless in Brazil if you ever decide to show up at their doorsteps.
 Once they realize you are an expat, you’ll become an instant star and be filled with classes.
 The pay at the schools can vary, but I have seen some that pay as little as R$15 and up to R$25 per hour.

 The second tier of franchise schools are the better quality sort such as Cultura Inglesa, Berlitz, Seven Idiomas, Alumni, and others.
 Most of these schools prefer to hire native or near native instructors.
 They may even offer an internationally recognized language proficiency certificate at the end of the course.
 These schools tend to be a bit more strict about not sharing you with anyone and some even offer contracts with full worker’s benefits.
 The pay scale at these schools is usually a bit higher, ranging anywhere from R$25 to R$40 an hour or more for starters.
 Although, I have heard of instructors who were making upwards of $80-R$100 per class.
-The dark side to these schools is that many have a bit of a hierarchical system, which benefits the instructors who have been there longer, thus getting the highest pay grade may take some time.
+The dark side to these schools is that many have a bit of a hierarchical system, which benefits the instructors who have been there longer, thus getting the highest pay grade and a bigger volume of students may take some time.
 The pay is still better than working at the aforementioned franchise schools, but don’t expect the money nor the amount of classes to flow in so quickly.
 And also remember, if you sign a contract, you become exclusive property – working at another school or having private clients may create complications.

 Small Private Schools/Agencies